istio/istio.io/content/en/docs/ops/diagnostic-tools/multicluster/index.md

 {{< /text >}}

 While Istio provides service discovery capabilities to make it easier, cross-cluster traffic should still succeed if pods in each cluster are on a single network without Istio.
-To rule out issues with TLS/mTLS, we can do a manual traffic test using pods without an Istio sidecar.
+To rule out issues with TLS/mTLS, you can do a manual traffic test using pods without Istio sidecars.

 In each cluster, create a new namespace for this test.
 Do _not_ enable sidecar injection: